stimpy77/Qaud/README.md

 properties" can still work as before, the developer will just need to be aware of his limitations when switching implementations to something relationally unaware, such as Cassandra.

-To the extent that my objective is to just serialize a chunk of data with as minimum coding effort as possible, QAUD implementations fit the same objectives of convenience and interface consistency as O/RMs.
+To the extent that the objective of this project is to just serialize a chunk of data with as minimum coding effort as possible, QAUD implementations fit the same objectives of convenience and interface consistency as O/RMs.
 However, to the extent that O/RMs also make efforts to support relationships between entitites, etc., QAUD does not qualify as an O/RM.

 ### Scenarios